9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 prudential logo

-However, this should be taken with a pinch of salt, as the ECI rider only covers 74 CI conditions, and the TPD coverage expires when you turn 70.
+However, this should be taken with a pinch of salt as the ECI rider only covers 74 CI conditions and the TPD coverage expires when you turn 70.
+In this instance, you would really need to consider whether the multiplier is more important to you or the CI/TPD coverage.

 China Taiping logo